Knowledge base

 - explain the terms or acronyms that appear in it

-For example, if the document is a long company report on the past year, you can ask for the current size of the Development department, what the top-priority projects are, or the last date the document was modified…
+For example, if the document is a long company report on the past year, you can ask for the current size of the Development department, which projects are top priority, or the last date the document was modified…

 Create an event for your agenda

 With a document mentioning an appointment (medical, for example), you can ask Euria to create a piece of code that, once copied and pasted into an appropriate file, will allow you to add an event to your calendar.
-Example of phrasing: “Create an ics format event taking the details of this appointment”.
+Example: “Create an ics format event using the details of this appointment”.

 Euria can also extract events from a more complex document: